Xyq7777777/The-3rd-YouTube-8M-Video-Understanding-Challenge/README.md

 1. CN107247956A-Fast target detection method based on grid judgment

 The invention discloses a fast target detection method based on grid judgment.
-The method comprises the following steps: S1, gridding an image; S2, extracting the features of the grid areas; S3, judging and merging the grids: first, judging whether each grid belongs to a specified target object according to a regression model trained in advance, and then, merging the grids into an initial object window according to the object category to which each grid belongs; and S4, carrying out bounding-box regression on the initial object window through a bounding-box regression method.
+The method comprises the following steps:
+S1 gridding an image;
+S2 extracting the features of the grid areas.
+S3 judging and merging the grids: first, judging whether each grid belongs to a specified target object according to a regression model trained in advance, and then, merging the grids into an initial object window according to the object category to which each grid belongs.
+S4 carrying out bounding-box regression on the initial object window through a bounding-box regression method.
 The accuracy and speed of target detection can both be ensured.

 2.